Investment in travel is an investment in yourself

 Be it for friends/families or yourself, shopping is definitely necessary when you are on a trip, especially a foreign trip.
 The Chinatown street markets are excellent to buy fridge magnets, Singapore branded tees, Merlion souvenirs and much more.
 Tourist privilege cards are available at some malls on Orchard Road that entitle you to some discounts.

-Golden tip: Get a receipt in case you have shopped over S$100 at one particular shop With this receipt, you may claim refund for tourist tax at the immigration counter post completing the necessary formalities at the Changi Airport.
+Golden tip: Get a receipt in case you have shopped over S$100 at one particular shop With this receipt, you may claim a refund for tourist tax at the immigration counter post completing the necessary formalities at the Changi Airport.

 7. Free WiFi

 Wireless@SG is Singapore’s free public WiFi service.
 Wireless@SG is available in most malls, cafés and libraries, but it may not be fast enough to connect you to a video call.
-You may use the WiFi to update status on social media or check email and WhatsApp.
+You may use the WiFi to update your status on social media or check email and WhatsApp.
 The only pre-requisite is a local SIM card.

 Golden tip: Call using Facebook messenger or Viber.
 This way, you may save on your international calls.